Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Start_a_Broker_UAI.md

 * There must be an appropriate Broker UAI Class defined: [Configure a Broker UAI Class](Configure_a_Broker_UAI_Class.md).
 * The administrator must know the Class ID of the desired Broker UAI Class: [List UAI Classes](List_Available_UAI_Classes.md)

+Optional: the administrator may choose a site defined name for the Broker UAI to be used in conjunction with the HPE Cray EX System External DNS mechanism.

 ### Procedure

 Use the following command to create a Broker UAI: